Pashupatinath Temple3120 Votes Currently Open

 - Mechi Hotel

 Love this?
-Explore the entire list of things to do in Kathmandu before you plan your trip.
+Explore the entire list of places to visit in Kathmandu before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Kathmandu and book an accommodation of your choice.

 95% of people who visit Kathmandu include Pashupatinath Temple in their plan

 58.59% of people start their Pashupatinath Temple visit around 2 PM - 3 PM

 People usually take around 2 Hrs to see Pashupatinath Temple